 Targets: Transverse abdominals, upper abs, lower abs and shoulders.

-Then step both feet back and extend legs long, balancing on your toes.
+Step both feet back and extend your legs long, balancing on your toes.
 Pull up on your kneecaps and push back on your heels to keep your core engaged.

-Modification: Drop your knees to the ground, finding a modified plank position.
+Modification: Drop your knees to the ground and find a modified plank position.

 2. Dead Bug